amirali-shfz/Label.ai/README.md

    ```bash
    python manage.py runserver 0.0.0.0:8000
    ```
-8. Visist `0.0.0.0:8000` and enjoy!
+8. Visit `0.0.0.0:8000` and enjoy!
 The 2 functionalities currently supported are:

    - List all images: `0.0.0.0:8000/images/`
    - List all labels: `0.0.0.0:8000/labels/`